-Cost of product sales was approximately \$69,000 for the three months ended March 31, 2020.
+Cost of product sales was approximately \$1.5 million and \$70 thousand for the three months ended March 31, 2021 and 2020, respectively.
 Cost of product sales consisted primarily of product royalty fees, overhead and minimal direct costs.
-Product sold during the three months ended March 31, 2020 generally consisted of drug product that was previously charged to research and development expense prior to FDA approval of CAPLYTA.
-This minimal cost drug product had a positive impact on our cost of product sales and related product gross margins for the three months ended March 31, 2020.
-We will continue to have a lower cost of product sales that excludes the cost of the drug product that was incurred prior to FDA approval until our sales of CAPLYTA include drug product that is manufactured after the FDA approval.
+Product sold during the three months ended March 31, 2020 generally consisted of drug product that was previously produced and charged to research and development expense prior to FDA approval of CAPLYTA.
+This minimal cost drug product had a positive impact on our cost of product sales and related product gross margins in 2020.
+In 2021, the product sold during the three months ended March 31, 2021 also consisted of drug product that was purchased and previously charged to research and development expense prior to FDA approval of CAPLYTA.
+The increase in the cost of product sales in the three months ended March 31, 2021 compared to the three months ended March 31, 2020 is due primarily to the increase in the volume of product sales.

+We will continue to have a cost of product sales that excludes the cost of the drug product that was incurred prior to FDA approval until our sales of CAPLYTA include drug product that is manufactured after the FDA approval.
 We expect that this will be the case for the near-term and as a result, our cost of product sales will be less than we anticipate it will be in future periods.
-No similar cost of product sales was recognized during the three months ended March 31, 2019.